Benefits of a VA Loan vs a Conventional Loan

 VA Loan

 What is a VA loan?
 A VA loan is a loan that’s backed by the federal government.
-The Department of Veterans Affairs operates the VA loan program to help eligible military members and their surviving spouses purchase affordable housing.
+The Department of Veterans Affairs operates the VA loan program to help eligible current and former military members (including the National Guard and the Reserve) and their surviving spouses purchase housing.
 Borrowers can get a loan through an approved VA lender to buy a home, build a home, or pursue a mortgage refinance.

 If a borrower defaults on a VA loan, the government steps in to help the lender recover some of its losses.
 This is one of several VA loan benefits.
 With a conventional loan, the lender can’t call on the government to get any of its money back if the borrower fails to pay what’s owed.